-Local residents living along the northern rivers bordering Myanmar are now living in fear, being concerned about the impacts from the transboundary toxic pollution caused by unregulated mining upstream in Myanmar — as much as their uncertain future
+Local residents along the northern rivers bordering Myanmar are now living in fear, concerned as much about the impacts from the transboundary toxic pollution caused by unregulated mining upstream in Myanmar as on their uncertain future

-The golden rays of afternoon sunlight penetrate through the overcast sky in the late rainy season and glow over 59-year-old Thip Khaolue’s two-rai riverside field near the Kok River in Mai Mhok Jam village, Mai Ai, the far northern district bordering Chiang Mai province and Myanmar’s Shan State.
+The golden rays of the afternoon sun penetrate the overcast sky in the late rainy season, spreading their glow over 59-year-old Thip Khamlue’s two-rai riverside field near the Kok River in Mai Mhok Jam village in the far northern district of Mai Ai, bordering Thailand’s Chiang Mai province and Myanmar’s Shan State.

-Some of her “Ladies” are left strained under the sunlight as the field was flooded with mud-laden floodwaters twice already during the past months.
-But Ms. Thip still considers herself lucky because, more or less, she managed to harvest this special species of Okra plants, the family’s main source of income.
+Some of her “ladies” have been left strained under the sunlight as the field had been swamped by mud-laden floodwaters twice already during the past months.
+But Ms. Thip still considers herself somewhat lucky because she had managed to harvest some yield of this special species of Okra plants, the family’s main source of income.

-It’s the next growing season, this coming November, that she just feels uncertain about.
+It is the next growing season, this coming November, that she feels uncertain about.

-“They said they would come to help check the soil in my field before I grow the next crops to see whether it has been affected by the toxic contamination in the river.
-My field is not next to the river, farther than 30 metres, which they said is deemed safe; therefore, hopefully, it will survive the toxic contamination spilling from the river,” said Ms. Thip, with an unsure tone of voice.
+“They said they would come to inspect the soil in my field before I grow the next crop to check if it had been affected by the toxic contamination in the river.
+My field is not next to the river; it’s farther than 30 metres, which they said is deemed safe.
+Hopefully, it will survive the toxic contamination spilling over from the river,” said Ms. Thip, her tone reflecting doubt.

-The toxic pollution that is crossing the border to Thailand from Myanmar’s upstream areas as a result of unregulated mining is now causing anxiety and a psychological toll among the local residents downstream.
+The toxic pollution that is crossing the border into Thailand from Myanmar’s upstream areas as a result of unregulated mining is now causing anxiety and taking a psychological toll on the local residents downstream.
 (Read: SPECIAL REPORT: The Poisoned Rivers: From gold to rare earth, unregulated mining in Myanmar poisons the Mekong and its tributaries in Northern Thailand)

 It’s not just Ms. Thip.
-Actually, tens of thousands of farmers and residents in this bordering district and several more in Chiang Rai, where the Kok, Sai, Ruak and the Mekong Rivers pass through, are sharing her feeling as uncertainty in their lives is growing against clarity — to the point that they have become unsure of what is safe to consume: their water, their food, and so on.
+Tens of thousands of farmers and residents in this bordering district and several more in Chiang Rai, where the Kok, Sai, Ruak and the Mekong Rivers pass through, share her concerns about the growing uncertainty in their lives.
+Water, food … they are no longer sure what is safe for consumption.

-Since the issue broke out in March, these residents have been extensively kept in the dark about the toxic pollution and contamination, as scant and scattered information from state officials has been available to them.
-In some areas like Thaton, the residents are raising a hard question whether there has been a cover-up, especially regarding some sensitive issues about their health.
+Since the issue broke out in March, these residents have been kept in the dark about the levels of toxic pollution and contamination.
+Scant and scattered information from state officials has not helped matters.
+In some areas, like Thaton, the residents are posing hard questions: they want to know if there has been a cover-up, especially regarding sensitive issues relating to their health.

-“They (community-based health promoting hospital) told us to wait for the test results, but I have not heard any thing from them; when I will know my test result or what I was sick of,” 42-year-old Gob Khodkham, a resident of Thaton’s Kaeng Sai Mool patch village, who had urine tested after working for hours in the water in April to build a bamboo raft for visitors during Song Kran festival to raise income and having some rashes developed on his skin.
+“They (community-based health-promoting hospital) told us to wait for the test results, but I have not heard anything from them as to when I will know my test result or my sickness,” said Gob Khodkham, a 42-year-old resident of Thaton’s Kaeng Sai Mool patch village.
+His urine was sent for tests months after some rashes developed on his skin in April following his long hours in the water working on a bamboo raft for visitors during the Songkran festival to earn some money.

-Shortly after the incident, local state officials began investigating it, starting with those from the Pollution Control Department’s Environmental and Pollution Control Office 1 (Chiang Mai).
-They formed a team to conduct water testing along the 300-km-long Kok River before extending their testing to other locations, including the Mekong River.
+Shortly after the incident, local state officials, starting from those of the Pollution Control Department’s Environmental and Pollution Control Office 1 (Chiang Mai), started their investigation.
+They formed a team to conduct water testing along the 300-kilometre Kok River before extending their testing elsewhere, including the Mekong River.

 Other local government agencies responsible for water consumption, fisheries, agricultural production, and public health, then followed as instructed by their main agencies and the government.

-But according to some local officials concerned, their testing and monitoring plans are limited as they are extensively tied up with the annual budgets.
-Some of the work has to be integrated into their routine monitoring work, they said.
+But according to some concerned local officials, their testing and monitoring plans are limited in scope as they are extensively tied up with the annual budget.
+Some of the work had to be integrated into their routine monitoring work, they said.

-So, the work is not quite as comprehensive and consistent as it is supposed to be, the officials admitted.
-For instance, the early testing on fish and farm crops was conducted on only a few samples due to the budget constraint.
+So their work is not quite as comprehensive and consistent as it is supposed to be, the officials admitted.
+For instance, the very first tests on fish and farm crops were conducted on only a few samples due to budget constraints.

-In Chiang Mai province or on the Sai River in Chiang Rai, for example, the officials concerned managed to set up just only one location in each area for sample collection on fishery, despite the fact that effective surveillance on toxic substances needs scientific planning and a span over a period of time, 5 years at least for fishery, as it takes time for these substances to accumulate in aquatic animals and show effects.
+In Chiang Mai province or on the Sai River in Chiang Rai, for example, the officials managed to set up just one location in each area for fishery sample collection, despite the fact that effective surveillance of toxic substances needs scientific planning and spans a long period of time —at least five 5 years for fishery— as it takes time for these substances to accumulate in aquatic animals and show effects.

-So far, most of the officials’ testing and monitoring, except for those from the PCD’s Office 1, have shown a similar trend of test results; that the toxic substances were not found, or if found, they were below the standards.
-It’s just recently that the latest test results on water for household consumption show the water in up to 18 villages along the Kok River was contaminated with lead beyond the standard.
-This is not disclosed to the public but was revealed by a Chiang Mai MP of the opposition People’s Party, Phattarapong Leelaphat, who has been following up on the issue to raise public concerns with the government.
+So far, most of the officials’ testing and monitoring, except for those from the PCD’s Office 1, have shown similar results: no toxic substances were found, and if found, they were below the permissible limits.
+It’s only recently that the test results on water for household consumption showed lead contamination in up to 18 villages along the Kok River.
+This was not disclosed to the public but was revealed by a Chiang Mai MP of the opposition People’s Party, Phattarapong Leelaphat, who has been following up on the issue with the government.

-The results on health monitoring are far more complicated, as the test results of a large-scale testing in the two provinces during late July have still not been disclosed to the public yet.
+The results on health monitoring are far more complicated, as the results of large-scale testing in the two provinces during late July have not yet been disclosed to the public.

-Some observers have noted that the officials’ data has not been aggregated and integrated to help form a dataset that is solid and comprehensive enough to help the government form proper policies or solutions to this problem.
-And when it comes to information dissemination and communication with the public and residents, this simply falls short, being either scant, scattered, or inaccessible.
+Some observers have noted that the data of the officials has not been aggregated and integrated to help form a dataset that is solid and comprehensive enough to help the government frame proper policies or devise solutions to this problem.
+And when it comes to information dissemination and communication with the public and affected residents, there are serious shortcomings as they are either scant, scattered or inaccessible.

-Mr. Gob, who has still been waiting for the test result on his health, just said: “They hardly tell us anything; whether we were sick or what we have to do next.
-We are just left being worried and worried.”
+Mr. Gob, who has been waiting for the test result on his health, remarked: “They hardly tell us anything —whether we are sick or what we have to do next?
+We are just left to worry and worry.”

-Amid growing concerns and frustrations among the residents, impacts on the ground have started to be felt in several communities along the rivers.
+But amid growing concerns and frustrations of the residents, impacts on the ground have started to be felt in several communities along the rivers.

-The residents have now stayed away from their rivers and will not go into the rivers unnecessarily.
-There has hardly been fishing in the rivers for months, while other activities have almost come to a halt, including tourism or even traditional events like Song Kran.
+The residents are now staying away from their rivers.
+There has hardly been any fishing in the rivers for months, while other activities have almost come to a halt, including tourism or even traditional events like Songkran celebrations.

-More critically, safe water and soil have become scarce, driving people to desperately search for the resources they can trust — to live on.
+And more critically, safe water and soil have become scarce, driving people to desperately search for the resources they can trust — to simply live.

 Photo: Sayan Chuenudomsavad